kpunith8/Links-and-Tutorials/Web Development/JS-Tutorials.md

 // It prints 4 items and the above console prints 3 console.log('arr before pushing:', JSON.parse(JSON.stringify(arr)))
 ```
+### Event Listener breakpoints

+Use `Event Listener Breakpoints` -> select the `mouse -> click` option which opens the first line
+where the event listener added

+## Measure the performance of the JS code
 `console.time('name')` and `console.timeEnd('name')` to measure the time it takes to execute the code

 `performance.now()` to measure the time it takes to execute a block of code